 This is a 36hole stroke play for under 18 years with a handicap index not exceeding 11.4.
-It is usually played in the Spring Bank Holiday in May.
-The Boys’ champion qualifies to represent Yorkshire in the England Golf Boys’ County Champion of Champions played at Woodall Spa Golf Club (Hotchkin Course) in September and this year our Yorkshire Boys Champion, Dylan Shaw-Radford of Huddersfield GC became the Champion of Champions at Woodall Spa GC with scores of 70 +71 = 141 (-5)
+It is usually played during Spring Bank Holiday week in May.
+The Boys’ champion qualifies to represent Yorkshire in the England Golf Boys’ County Champion of Champions played at Woodall Spa Golf Club (Hotchkin Course) in September.

 Yorkshire Boys' Amateur Championship